pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     rep 8

-Traditionally, talk of Turtle Logo makes the first lesson in "🐢? repeat" be exactly this: the parts of a polygon drawn by repeating a Forward Move and a Right Turn
+Traditionally, talk of Turtle Logo makes the first lesson in '🐢? repeat' be exactly this: the parts of a polygon drawn by repeating a Forward Move and a Right Turn